dbt-labs/docs.getdbt.com/website/docs/docs/dbt-cloud-apis/sl-jdbc.md

 <TabItem value="queryablegranularitiesformetrics" label="Fetch queryable primary time granularities for metrics">

 Use this query to fetch queryable granularities for a list of metrics.
-This API request allows you to only show the time granularities that make sense for the primary time dimension of the metrics (e.g., `metric_time`), but if you want queryable granularities for other time dimensions, you can use the `dimensions()` call, and find the column queryable_granularities.
+This API request allows you to only show the time granularities that make sense for the primary time dimension of the metrics (such as `metric_time`), but if you want queryable granularities for other time dimensions, you can use the `dimensions()` call, and find the column queryable_granularities.

 Note, `metrics` is a required argument that lists with one or multiple metrics in it.